Asimawad/My-progress/911 Calls Exploratory data analysis/README.md

 # 911 Calls Capstone Project - Solutions
-For this capstone project we will be analyzing some 911 call data from Kaggle.
+For this project I will be analyzing some 911 call data from Kaggle.
 The data contains the following fields:

 lat : String variable, Latitude